lklostermair/G.H.O.S.T.-Robotic-Hand/README.md

 I started working on my project after my bachelors.
 After finishing a engineering degree, I wanted to apply my knowledge to a real world use case.
 I found hands particularily interesting as they are one of the most complex mechanisms for robots to copy.
 After reading up on different DIY projects, projects such as the [[ETH Hand](https://www.youtube.com/watch?v=3SUpe5RBC70)] and state of the art research i decided to build a tendon based robotic hand.
 To keep it simple i just wanted to perform opening and closing of all 5 fingers, with the thumb rotated to enable grasping.
 For christmas, I got an Arduino kit to kick off my project.

-The design was inspired by this [Video][Video] as I really liked the creepy look the hand had, and it reminded me of a halloween bowl we used to use for trick or treating, that had a hand sticking out of it as well as a proximity sensor that would make the hand move as soon as somebody put their hand in.
+The design was inspired by this [Video][Video] as I really liked the creepy look the hand had, and it reminded me of a halloween bowl we used to use for trick or treating, that had a hand sticking out of it as well as a proximity sensor that would make the hand move as soon as somebody put their hand in. <br><br>
 <img src="https://inst-0.cdn.shockers.de/ku_cdn/out/pictures/master/product/3/creppy-bonbonschuessel-mit-skeletthand-creppy-candy-bowl-with-moving-skeleton-hand-halloween-deko-54123-006.jpg" alt="Creepy Halloween Bowl" height="200">